harness/developer-hub/docs/platform/8_Pipelines/speed-up-ci-test-pipelines-using-parallelism.md

 ## Important notes

 * When using parallelism, it's important to take into account any resource limitations that exist in your build infrastructure.
-You can find more information on this topic in the [Best Practices for Looping Strategies](best-practices-for-looping-strategies.md) article.
+For more information, go to [Best Practices for Looping Strategies](best-practices-for-looping-strategies.md).
 * You can apply a parallelism strategy to an entire stage or to individual steps within a stage.
-* When implementing parallelism in a step rather than a stage, you should ensure that each test-group step generates a report with a unique filename to prevent conflicts.
+* When implementing parallelism in a step rather than a stage, you must ensure that each test-group step generates a report with a unique filename to prevent conflicts.
 You can accomplish this by utilizing the `<+strategy.iteration>` variable, which represents the current test group run's index, ranging from `0` to `parallelism - 1`.
-* If you want to publish your test results, you must ensure that your output files are in [JUnit](https://junit.org/junit5/) XML format.
+* To publish your test results, your output files must be in [JUnit](https://junit.org/junit5/) XML format.
 How you publish your test results depends on the specific language, test runner, and formatter used in your repo.
-* In order to publish your test results, you must make certain that your output files are in [JUnit](https://junit.org/junit5/) XML format.
-How to publish the test results will depend on the specific language, test runner, and formatter used.
-Additional information on this can be found in the [Publish test reports](#define-the-test-reports) section.
+For more information, go to the [Publish test reports section](#define-the-test-reports).
-* If your stage utilizes Harness Cloud build infrastructure, you may directly call the split_tests binary from the Run step's command.
-For instance, you would use `split_tests` instead of `/addon/bin/split_tests`.
+* If your stage utilizes Harness Cloud build infrastructure, you can directly call the `split_tests` binary from the **Run** step's `command`.
+For example, you would use `split_tests` instead of `/addon/bin/split_tests`.

 ## Set up parallelism in a pipeline

-Below are the high-level steps to set up `parallelism` in a pipeline:
+The process to set up parallelism in a pipeline is as follows:

 1. Enable parallelism and specify the number of jobs to run in parallel.
-For more information, refer to [Define the parallelism strategy](#define-the-parallelism-strategy).
+For more information, go to the [Define the parallelism strategy section](#define-the-parallelism-strategy).
-2. Define the following environment variables within the stage (or step) where you run your parallelism strategy:
+2. Define the following environment variables within the stage or step where you declared the parallelism strategy:
 	* `HARNESS_NODE_TOTAL = <+strategy.iterations>` — This specifies the total number of iterations in the current stage or step.
 	* `HARNESS_NODE_INDEX = <+strategy.iteration>` — This specifies the index of the current test run, which ranges from `0` to `parallelism-1`.
 You can define and use these variables in the YAML editor as shown in the following snippet: